martungithub/API_Testing_with_Python/README.md

 The application will send HTTP requests to any API using URL.

-So the program must check if the mandatory keys exists in the requested data or not.
+### The program must check if

+- the mandatory keys exists in the requested data or not.
+- the given datatype matched or not
+- the values are outside the expected range or not.

 ### How to use the application